lbogerd/autoform/README.md

 and respect any `propertyNames.pattern` constraint for the key field.
 - `anyOf` chooses the first option for now (future work could surface all variants).
 - The literal `null` type renders as a static "null" placeholder.

+### Required fields (HookAutoForm)

+When using `HookAutoForm`:

+- Top-level required fields are determined from the schema's `required` array and are marked in the UI with an asterisk next to the generated label.
+- The `aria-required` attribute is set to `true` on the underlying control for accessibility (inputs, checkboxes, and the Select trigger).
+- For nested objects, the inner object's own `required` array is respected as well.
+Each nested field that is required gets the same visual and ARIA treatment.
+- Array fields marked as required display the asterisk on the array property's label (per schema), while individual items continue to render according to their item schema.

 The [`test/kitchen-sink-schema.ts`](test/kitchen-sink-schema.ts) fixture exercises most of these cases and provides the example schema used by the local demo page.